 - History/social studies

-Interviews will take place in late January and early February 2018 in Paris and in the San Francisco Bay Area.
-Some interviews may be conducted via Skype.
+If invited, interviews will take place in late January and early February 2020 and will be conducted through an online platform.